Dustin Watchman

 Since 2008, Dustin Watchman has travelled to over 35+ countries and has started an investment company to help small businesses and volunteer opportunities internationally in multiple countries.
 It is named the Dunawi Group.
 He is also recently serving his time out in Afghanistan on the NATO base in Kabul assisting with the training of Afghan pilots.

 Watchman was born in Salem, Oregon.
-He attended the University of Hawaii for a bachelor's degree in marketing, and Fort Hays State University for his master's degree in education.
+He attended the University of Hawaiʻi at Mānoa in 2007 for a bachelor's degree in marketing, and Fort Hays State University in 2013 for his master's degree in education.